 where \( \nabla\mathbf{N} = . \)

-While a bijective mapping requires a positive Jacobian determinant \(\lvert\mathbf{J}\rvert > 0\) everywhere within an element, it remains an open problem to check the global minimum in the parameter space.
-An alternative approach, popularized by the visualization tool ParaView \cite{ayachit2015paraview} and recent literature \cite{bracci2019hexalab, gao2019feature, guo2020cut}, is to evaluate the Jacobian at nine points: the eight corners and the element center in the parametric space.
+While a bijective mapping requires a positive Jacobian \(\lvert\mathbf{J}\rvert > 0\) everywhere within an element, it remains an open problem to check the global minimum in the parameter space.
+An alternative approach, popularized by the visualization tool ParaView \cite{ayachit2015paraview} and literature \cite{bracci2019hexalab, gao2019feature, guo2020cut}, is to evaluate the Jacobian at nine points: eight corners and the center (\((0.5, 0.5, 0.5)\) in the parametric space).
 The minimum value from these nine points is then used as a metric for element quality.
-The objective of the following analysis is to provide guarantees for positivity at these nine points.
+The objective of the following analysis is to provide a validation check for positivity at these nine points.